-- 92...265 V AC/DC auxiliary power supply or 18...72 V DC auxiliary power supply (optional) - three (3) phase current inputs; 1 A or 5 A secondary nominal can be selected - one (1) trimmer for configuring overcurrent function trip level - three (3) fiber loop sensor channels for arc flash detection - one (1) fiber connector for AQ-1000 arc quenching device control (optional) - two (2) binary inputs with nominal operation voltage of 24 V DC - two (2) high-speed semiconductor trip outputs (HSO [HSO1] and HST [HSO2]) - four (4) trip relay outputs - one (1) binary output (with internal 24 V DC power supply) - one (1) system failure output (change-over) - eighteen (18) indication LEDs - sixteen (16) DIP switches for logic configuration - one (1) push button.
+- 92...265 V AC/DC auxiliary power supply or 18...72 V DC auxiliary power supply (optional) - three (3) phase current inputs - one (1) trimmer for configuring overcurrent function trip level - three (3) fiber loop sensor channels for arc flash detection - one (1) fiber connector for arc quenching device control (optional) - two (2) binary inputs - two (2) high-speed semiconductor trip outputs (HSO [HSO1] and HST [HSO2]) - four (4) trip relays - one (1) binary output (with internal 24 V DC power supply) - one (1) system failure relay (change-over) - eighteen (18) indication LEDs - sixteen (16) DIP switches for logic configuration - one (1) multifunction push button.

-6 Connections
+5 Connections

-The figures below depict the connections of AQ-110PLV and AQ-110FLV.
-Please note that the SF relay is in the de-energized position; also note that the device has been halved for the image to allow for space for all connector explanations.
+The figure below depicts the connections of AQ-110FLV.
+Please note that the SF relay is in the deenergized position; also note that the device has been halved for the image to allow for space for all connector descriptions.